Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: de Rham complex and string bracket

 There is an alternative, yet equivalent realization of the subcomplex $C_\ast^\mathit{nm}$ of normalized chains, which is standard in simplicial homotopy theory.
 We spell out the details for the reader's convenience.
-A chain $x\in C_\ast(k)$ is called \textit{degenerate} if there exists an $i$ with $0\leq i\leq k-1$ and a $y\in C_\ast(k-1)$ such that $x=\delta_{k,i}(y)$.
-It is clear that the degenerate chains in $C_\ast$ form a subcomplex $D_\ast$, and we call the quotient complex $C_\ast^\mathit{nd}:=C_\ast/D_\ast$ the complex of \textit{non-degenerate} de Rham chains.
-We include an elementary proof of the following fact, which is a consequence of the Dold-Kan correspondence.
+A chain $x\in C_\ast(k)$ is called \textit{degenerate} if there exist an $i$ with $1\leq i\leq k$ and a $y\in C_\ast(k-1)$ such that $x=\delta_{k,i}(y)$.
+It is clear that the sums of degenerate chains in $C_\ast$ form a subcomplex $D_\ast$, and we call the quotient complex $C_\ast^\mathit{nd}:=C_\ast/D_\ast$ the complex of \textit{non-degenerate} de Rham chains.
+We include an elementary proof of the following fact, which is a consequence of the Dold-Kan correspondence (cf. \cite{stack}, Lemma 14.25.1).

 \begin{lemma} The composition